Neuroling/SPINCO_SINEEG/README.md

-# SPINCO EEG
+# SPINCO SINEEG
-Speech-in-noise comprehension EEG studies at the Neurolinguistics group (University of Zurich).
+Speech-in-noise comprehension (SPINCO) subproject: Sentence in noise EEG (SINEEG) studies at the Neurolinguistics group (University of Zurich).
 Visit https://gorkafraga.github.io/guidesbook: for a collection of notes, documentation and resources